icyspace/MudPiInflux/README.md

     This will display the data in the measurement of the time series database.
 If you see your data you are good to go.
     ![influx Results](https://raw.githubusercontent.com/icyspace/MudPiInflux/master/img/influxquery.png)

-## Building a Grafana Dashboard
+## Building a Grafana Dashboardi
 1. Log into Grafana
+    Open a browser and navigate to your Pi IP address ``` http://<your.rbp.address>:3000/login ```
 1. Create new data source

 1. Create new Dashboard

 ## Enabling Email Alerting
+To use alerting you must set up a Notification Channel.
+Grafana supports a large range of options [here](https://grafana.com/docs/grafana/latest/alerting/notifications/).
 1. For Email Edit the Grafanda Config
+1. Set up a notification channel
-1. Edit your dashboard
+1. Edit your dashboard and add alerts